-- Clothing: the student is required to purchase shirts and a name tag (\$20 \$25) prior to admission to the program. - HBV series of immunizations (or sign a declination form) prior to admission into the program.
-Students may need additional vaccinations for clinical rotations. - The student must have access to a car after admission to the program. - NATA membership (recommended) after admittance to the program (senior year). - Liability insurance annually (\$18 \$20) after admission to the program. - · Physical examination within six months of application.
+- Clothing: the student is required to purchase shirts and a name tag (\$20 \$25) prior to selection into the program. - HBV series of immunizations (or sign a declination form) prior to selection into the program.
+Students may need additional vaccinations for clinical rotations. - The student must have access to a car after selection into the program. - NATA membership (recommended) after selection into the program (senior year). - Liability insurance annually (\$18 \$20) after selection into the program. - Physical examination within six months of application into program.

 The Athletic Training Education Program at Barton College is a rigorous and intense program that places specific requirements and demands on the students enrolled in the program.
 An objective of this program is to prepare graduates to enter a variety of employment settings and to render care to a wide spectrum of individuals engaged in physical activity.
-The technical standards set forth by the Athletic Training Education Program establish the essential qualities considered necessary for students admitted to this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program's accrediting agency (Commission on Accreditation of Athletic Training Education [CAATE]).
-These standards may be found in the Barton College Athletic Training Student Handbook/ATEP Policies and Procedures Manual.
+The technical standards set forth by the Athletic Training Education Program establish the essential qualities considered necessary for students selected into this program to achieve the knowledge, skills, and competencies of an entry-level athletic trainer, as well as meet the expectations of the program's accrediting agency (Commission on Accreditation of Athletic Training Education [CAATE]).